smithy-lang/smithy-python/README.md

   HTTP service clients, including optional HTTP client implementations.
   Currently it provides two async HTTP clients that are useable with the `aiohttp` or `awscrt` optional dependency sets respectively.
-* `smithy-aws-core` provides implementations of those interfaces for AWS, such as SigV4 signers.
+* `smithy-aws-core` provides implementations of `smithy-core` interfaces for AWS, such as SigV4 signers.

 ### What are the design goals of this project?